-The creation of Area "K" was initiated for a single 2.5 acre parcel in order to accommodate a possible future rezoning of the property to C-R or C-C zone.
-The property has remained vacant and recent attempts to develop has resulted in confusion because of the "duel" zoning designation implied by the Area "K" statement in the Comprehensive Plan (see attached) and the fact that the C-R or C-C zone was never adopted by a Comprehensive Plan Amendment.
+The creation of Area "K" was initiated for a single 2.5 acre parcel in order to accommodate a possible future rezoning of the property to C-R or C-C zone while the parcel actually remained in the R-1 zone.
+The property has been vacant and recent attempts to develop has resulted in confusion because of the "duel" zoning designation implied by the Area "K" statement in the Comprehensive Plan (see attached) and the fact that the C-R or C-C zone was never adopted by a Comprehensive Plan Amendment.
 A recent land use decision clearly established that the City Council wishes the R-1 zone to remain in place on the property.
 Staff proposes to delete the special area from the Comprehensive Plan and to change the Comprehensive Plan Map from the existing RC-Residential Commercial designation to a LDR-Low Density Residential designation in order be consistent with the current zoning map and to avoid any confusion that the R-1 zone is appropriate and the only zone designation suitable for the property.